saisoliveryu/ProjectAssignment3/README.md

 Project assignment for Getting and Cleaning Data Course at Coursera by JHU

-For the codes giving rise to the final clean data after step 5 as in the assignment instruction, please refer to the CodeBook.md.
+For the codes giving rise to the final clean data after step 5 as in the assignment instruction, please refer to the CodeBook.

 Following the instruction, I imported the 6 txt files of testing and training data.
 The column names of them were reset to reflect the real meanings and then measurements other than